 The provider had developed a bespoke training programme for non-clinical staff to help further enhance their skills by creating a new advanced theatre associate role.
 We were told that the provider was working to have this programme accredited by a national skills body.
-At the time of the inspection, one staff member had completed this training, and the other non-clinical staff members had started this programme.
+One staff member had completed this training, and the other non-clinical staff members had started this programme.